gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 06-game-players
+## Current Branch: 07-play-games
-Most of the changes are using the more granular fields for points (e.g. tocPoints, qtocPoints, ...)
+Played a game and checked the UI for anomalies.
+Changed the fields when showing the seating to match the fields returned by the server.